VELLALAKAVYA/Explore-Weather-Trends-Udacity/README.md

 # Explore-Weather-Trends-Udacity
-In this project, I analyzed Bangalore local temperature with the global temperature changes
+I have been provided the temperature database form the portal from where I have extracted the data realted to global temperature and my city temperature.
+I analyzed the temperature around the global with the city I live by extracting the data from the database.